lamdu/hypertypes/README.md

 * `Pure` is the simple pass-through/identtiy fix-point
 * The above is quite verbose with a lot of `Pure` and parentheses

-To write examples and tests more consicely, the `KHasPlain` class, along with a `TemplateHaskell` generator for it, exists:
+To write examples and tests more consicely, the `HasHPlain` class, along with a `TemplateHaskell` generator for it, exists:

 ```Haskell
 > let e = kPlain # verboseExpr